Wildman0/foodOnCampus/README.md

 # foodOnCampus
-A scraping site that gathers lunch menus from restaurans aroung the Lund University Campus
+A scraping site that gathers lunch menus from restaurans around the Lund University campus